- Military Life Cycle

 How to find help for stress

 - Contact Military OneSource.
-We offer confidential sessions with licensed professionals at no cost to military members and their families — and we have helped many service members work through issues, including stress management.
+We offer confidential sessions with licensed professionals at no cost to military members and their families.
+We have helped many service members work through issues, including stress management.
 Health and wellness coaching is also available to help you manage stress by developing better diet, exercise and sleep habits.
 Find out more about Military OneSource’s confidential, non-medical counseling.
 Or call us 24/7/365 at 800-342-9647.

 - Military and family life counselors are also available through your installation’s Military and Family Support Center.